-Three months ended April 30, 2019 compared to all historical quarters
+Three months ended April 30, 2020 compared to all historical quarters

-Net loss of \$21.3 million was higher than all of the historic quarters due to a \$20.9 million impairment recorded in the current three months ended April 30, 2019.
-When excluded, the net loss was lower than all of the historic comparative quarters.
-The Company has lowered its expenditures until capital markets improved.
+Net loss of \$0.4 million was lower than all of the historic quarters, except for July 31, 2019 as the Company has lowered its expenditures until capital markets improved.
+The difference between the current quarter and July 31, 2019 was driven mainly by timing differences of expenses incurred and loss in foreign exchange.
 Stock based compensation expense fluctuates due to timing of vesting period of stock options and restricted share units.
 In addition, no stock options or restricted share units were granted in the current fiscal year.
 Foreign exchange fluctuates dependent on the strength of the US dollar against the Canadian dollar.